NAUSEA AND VOMITING

 Reasons You May Be Feeling Nauseous

 Yes, your hormones could be to blame for nauseating feelings.
 Although nausea and vomiting are more common during pregnancy, it is also a symptom of menopause.
 This is triggered by the lowering levels of your progesterone.
-It should also be noted that during ovulation (menstrual cycle) when estrogen levels are increased, a woman may experience mittelschmerz which can create pain and feeling of nausea.
+It should also be noted that during ovulation (menstrual cycle) when estrogen levels are increased, a woman may experience mittelschmerz, which can create pain and the feeling of nausea.

 This may also be referred by a physician as viral gastroenteritis.
 This is an intestinal infection that may cause a very liquid diarrhea, cramps and nausea or vomiting.

 A change in medication, or being prescribed a new medication can sometimes leave a person feeling nauseous.
-If this feeling is something you are unable to handle, consult the prescribing doctor right away; especially if vomiting occurs.
+If this feeling is something you are unable to handle, consult the prescribing doctor right away, especially if vomiting occurs.

 If you have recently consumed too much alcohol, you may experience a hangover which typically is associated with nausea.
 Along with nausea, vomiting and diarrhea may also be a side effect of consuming too much alcohol.

 Food poisoning happens when you have unknowingly consumed something that has been infected by bacteria.
 The symptoms from food poisoning may take affect within hours of ingesting the food.
 Another reason you may be feeling nauseous unrelated to food poisoning, is an allergy to the food consumed.
-Persons who have an unknown milk allergy for instance, may feel nauseous and vomit after injecting dairy.
+Persons who have an unknown milk allergy, for instance, may feel nauseous and vomit after ingesting dairy.
 If you believe you may have a food allergy, please contact us.

 Generalized anxiety, stress, depression and fear may cause the body to function abnormally which can result in intestinal irritability.
 Intestinal irritability may result in diarrhea, nausea and vomiting, constipation and more.